-How to become a citizen developer: 5 steps to take charge of your company’s automation success
+Become a citizen developer and take charge of your automation success

 Digital transformation has changed the idea of a workforce.
 Businesses are now under more pressure to upskill and reskill their employees in order to address new challenges induced by the pandemic.
 The lack of professional software developers on the market has become a catalyst for citizen development culture.
 More and more business users are empowered to automate business workflows and processes with low-code/no-code solutions.
 “How to become a citizen developer?” is one of the most-searched-for questions these days, and we’re going to answer it in this blog.